What controls the Fe II strength in active galactic nuclei?: Data Analysis

-Here we must note that, to properly measure the parameters of \feii\ emission, the separation of narrow-line \feii\ from the broad-line one is very important; as far as we know, this point has been long neglected mainly because of the lack of a narrow-line \feii\ template until V\'eron-Cetty et al. (2004).
-Narrow \feii\ multiplets, both permitted and forbidden, have been observed in the AGN spectra, both in the UV (e.g., Vestergaard \& Wilkes 2001, Wang et al. 2008) and in the optical (e.g., V\'eron-Cetty et al. 2004, V\'eron-Cetty et al. 2007, Bruhweiler \& Verner 2008; see also \S4.6 of Hu et al. 2008).
-Certainly, whether there is a physically distinct boundary between the NLR and BLR of AGNs is still hotly debated (cf. Laor 2007), particularly considering the likely presence of the region intermediate between them (e.g., the Intermediate-Line Region [ILR], Brotherton et al. 1994; the inner NLR, Nagao et al. 2003, see Zhang et al. 2009 for a concise review); and both the BLR and NLR may be highly stratified and multi-zoned.
-In this paper, we follow V\'eron-Cetty et al. (2004) who phenomenologically took the \feii\ component presented in other broad lines as the broad-line (L1), the \feii\ (both permitted and forbidden) component presented in other low-excitation narrow lines the narrow-line (N3).
-In I\,ZW\,1, there are two additional systems, N1 and N2, that appears only in high-excitation lines (not in \feii); N1 and N2 are relatively broad and blueshifted by 1450 and 500 \kms\ respectively whereas N3 is almost at the systemic redshift of the host galaxy.
-The broad-line \feii\ system of I\,ZW\,1 is also blueshifted by about 150 -- 200 \kms\ in both the optical and UV bands (V\'eron-Cetty et al. 2004, Laor et al. 1997; and Cf. Hu et al. 2008), which distinguishes it from the narrow-line system.
-The in-depth investigation on the physics of the narrow-line \feii\ is beyond the scope of this paper and deferred to a forthcoming paper.
+The presence of optical narrow \feii\ emission lines in AGNs has been long overlooked.
+Previously, narrow \feii\ emission has been studied in only a few objects (in the near-UV: Vestergaard \& Wilkes 2001; Wang et al. 2008; in the optical: V\'eron-Cetty et al. 2004, 2007; Bruhweiler \& Verner 2008; cf. Section 4.6 of Hu et al. 2008b).
+A companion paper (Dong et al. 2010), drawn directly from the current sample and analysis, presents the first systematic study of the prevalence of optical narrow \feii\ emission lines in type 1 AGNs and their non-detection in type 2 AGNs.
+Whether there is a physically distinct boundary between the NLR and BLR is still debated (cf. Laor 2007), particularly considering the likely presence of a region intermediate between them (e.g., the intermediate-line region, Brotherton et al. 1994; the inner NLR, Nagao et al. 2003; see Zhang et al. 2009 for a concise review), and the fact that both the BLR and NLR may be highly stratified and multi-zoned.
+In this paper, we follow V\'eron-Cetty et al. (2004), who divided the \feii\ spectrum phenomenologically into two main kinematic sub-systems: a broad (L1; FWHM $\approx 1100$ \kms) component associated with other prominent broad emission lines, and a narrow (N3; FWHM $\approx 280$ \kms) component, consisting of both permitted and forbidden transitions, associated with other low-excitation narrow lines.
+In I\,Zw\,1, there are two additional narrow-line systems, N1 and N2, that appear only in high-excitation lines (not in \feii); N1 and N2 are relatively broad and blueshifted (by 1450 and 500 \kms, respectively), whereas N3 is almost at the systemic redshift of the host galaxy.
+The broad-line system L1 is also blueshifted by 150--200 \kms\ in both the optical and UV bands (Laor et al. 1997; V\'eron-Cetty et al. 2004), which distinguishes it from the narrow-line system N3 and made possible the unambiguous identification of narrow \feii\ lines (P. V\'eron 2009, private communications).